Splunk® Validated Architectures

 • Splunk Cloud Platform stack on release 9.0.2305.200 or higher.
 Check the Splunk Cloud Platform version before attempting to activate this feature.
 (Splunk Cloud Platform AWS region customers using either Classic Experience or Victoria Experience can use Federated Search for Amazon S3).

-• This feature is not available for Splunk Enterprise (On-premises or BYOL) and not available on Splunk Cloud Platform GCP region or FedRAMP regulated and Compliance (PCI, HIPAA) AWS region stacks.
+• This feature is not available for Splunk Enterprise (On-premise or BYOL) and not available on Splunk Cloud Platform GCP regions or FedRAMP High and DoD IL5 stacks.

 • Purchase the Splunk "Data Scan Units" license (Splunk Federated Search for 3rd party cloud object stores).
 Purchase order processing of this license will trigger the activation of the feature on the corresponding Splunk Cloud Platform stack.
 Activating this feature does not require restarting the Splunk Cloud Platform stack.